Skimmeroni/Appunti/AI4ST/AI/Fuzzy/Inference.typ

                            0 & "otherwise")}} = \
       &= 1 - min{5 abs(y - 0.3), 1} $

-    // Why would that be the case?
+    // FIXME: Why would that be the case?
 ]

 As stated, an implication of the form $x in A -> y in B$ can be